Stress

 Whole Foods Create A Happier Mood

 Diet also plays a key role in mental health.
 A recent study found that consuming higher amounts of healthy fats and protein was associated with lower anxiety and depression, whereas a diet high in carbohydrates correlated with increased stress, anxiety, and depression (Martin 2023).
-This aligns with what I’ve observed—patients who regularly ate fast food and sugary drinks were more likely to report anxiety and low mood compared to those who consumed whole foods like nuts, seeds, legumes, fish, eggs, fruits, and vegetables.
+This aligns with what I’ve observed—patients who patients who regularly consumed highly processed foods often reported poorer energy, mood, and digestive health.

 Key Take-Away